api3dao/airnode/packages/examples/README.md

 yarn create-aws-secrets
 ```

 The command will generate an `aws.env` file with the entered secrets.
-This file be used only by the deployer and will
+This file is used only by the deployer and will
 never leave your machine.

 ### 6. Create Airnode secrets

 Airnode is configured by two files - `config.json` and `secrets.env`.
-Run the script below to create the `secrets.env`
+The `config.json` is already created in the
-file with the necessary values.
+integration.
+The latter, `secrets.env` must be created.
+You can generate it using:

 ```sh
 yarn create-airnode-secrets